Faculty Policy Series #50

 I. Expectations and Obligations

-Class sessions, and class-related activities such as Canvas discussionsfield trips, and programs abroad, create specific requirements for responsible and mature behavior.
+Class sessions (including the online classroom environment and tools), and class related activities such as LMS discussions, field trips, and programs abroad, create specific requirements for responsible and mature behavior.
 Students are expected to come to class prepared.
-Prior to coming to class, students should check their Hofstra email accounts for course-related announcements, complete all assignments, and bring course-relevant materials to class.
-Once in the classroom, students should avoid disruptive and disrespectful conduct.
-Certain activities can disrupt a class session and impede learning.
+Prior to coming to class, students should complete all assignments, check their Hofstra email accounts for course-related announcements.
+They should also, bring course-relevant materials to class.
+Once in the classroom, students should avoid disruptive and disrespectful conduct as this can disrupt a class session and impede learning.
 Other activities unrelated to the class also work against learning environments.
 Both types of behaviors implicitly communicate that the course and other students’ contributions are of little value.

 Importantly, intellectual disagreements that arise normally in academic discussion are not in themselves disruptive or disrespectful.
 Intellectual disagreements can be valuable, and class participants should respect and value them.
 Yet, expressions of disagreement can become disruptive.
 Course participants must recognize, then, that when instructors judge that a class must move on to address other important subjects, they are not thereby stifling opinion.